Google Cloud Identity

 • is a proxy-based, regional Layer 7 load balancer that enables running and scaling services behind an internal IP address.

-• distributes HTTP and HTTPS traffic to backends hosted on Compute Engine and GKE
+• distributes HTTP and HTTPS traffic to backends hosted on Compute Engine, GKE, and Cloud Run

 • is accessible only in the chosen region of the Virtual Private Cloud (VPC) network on an internal IP address.